 I 3 putted!

-So that’s my sporting highlights (not including my darting prowess which will fill an entirely different blog).
+So that’s my sporting highlights.
 Not many I know but when you’re short, fat and blind you take all you can.